annadoesscience/annadoesscience.github.io/_projects/3_ma_psy.md

 category: Old Projects
 ---

-I conducted this project as part of my pursuit of a master's degree at the Institute of Psychology, Kazimierz Wielki University, Bydgoszcz, Poland, under the supervision of the late <a href="https://www.researchgate.net/profile/Pawel-Izdebski">Paweł Izdebski</a>, an excellent scholar and supervisor who introduced me to the world of evolutionary psychology.
+I conducted this project as part of my pursuit of a master's degree at the Institute of Psychology, Kazimierz Wielki University, Bydgoszcz, Poland, under the supervision of the late Professor <a href="https://www.researchgate.net/profile/Pawel-Izdebski">Paweł Izdebski</a>, an excellent scholar and supervisor who introduced me to the world of evolutionary psychology.

 The original master's thesis was composed in Polish.